Tuesday, February 16, 2021

 Along the way to Austin, we saw cars that still hadn’t been pulled out of the ditch from the last storm.
 We also saw the effects of several accidents that had occurred this afternoon.
 Icicles hang from road signs, snow blows off of passing trucks, overpasses and underpasses are treacherous since the ice forms there first, and melts last.
 Electronic signs on the freeway recommend no travel.

-Much of the Texas is still without power, and other areas are experiencing rolling blackouts.
+Much of Texas is still without power, and other areas are experiencing rolling blackouts.
 The wind turbines are not winterized, so many of them have become inoperable, which is a small part of the reason for the outages.
-Another part of the problem is the fact that Texas was completely unprepared for this type of emergency.
+Much of the natural gas and oil industry as well.
+Texas was completely unprepared for this type of emergency.
 Much of the power grid is shut down during the winter months, and not brought back on line until summer when there is increased demand for air conditioning.

 We drove by a few tent communities in Austin, and I do hope those people have been able to find warm shelter somewhere.
 The roads are slippery, sidewalks are not walkable, lights are off at many of the establishments we passed.